maxhartmann1/def-accessible-space/README.md

 ![License](https://img.shields.io/github/license/jonas-bischofberger/accessible-space)
 ![Python Versions](https://img.shields.io/badge/Python-%3E=3.7-blue)

-This package delivers a provider-agnostic, easy-to-use and production-ready implementation of the **Dangerous Accessible Space (DAS)** model for advanced football (soccer) analytics.
-By physically simulating passes across the pitch, DAS quantifies dangerous areas that a team can access by a pass, enabling rich insights into passing, off-ball attacking and defending behaviour and spatial dynamics.
+This package is a provider-agnostic, easy-to-use and production-ready implementation of the **Dangerous Accessible Space (DAS)** model for advanced football (soccer) analytics.
+Based on physical pass simulations across the pitch, DAS quantifies dangerous areas that a team can access by a pass, enabling rich insights into passing, off-ball attacking and defending behaviour, and spatial team dynamics.

 ### Install package